tpo/little_shell_scripts/README.md

     suspend all firefox (and plugin) processes

-    Note: it's advisable to add an 'alias ffs=firefox-sleep
+    Note: it's advisable to add an 'alias ffs=firefox-sleep'

-    See also: firefox-sleep
+    See also: firefox-wake

 ### firefox-wake